ovh/docs/pages/cloud/vps/starting_with_a_vps/guide.en-ie.md

 order: 1
 ---

-**Last updated 15th June 2020**
+**Last updated 8th December 2020**

 ## Objective

 A virtual private server (VPS) is a virtualised dedicated server.
-Unlike Web Hosting plans (also described as “shared hosting”), which are managed on the technical level by OVHcloud, you are fully responsible for administrating your VPS.
+Unlike Web Hosting plans (also refered to as "shared hosting"), which are managed on the technical level by OVHcloud, you are fully responsible for administrating your VPS.

 **This guide provides some basic information for getting started with a VPS.**